 - Degree Plan.
 A degree plan approved by the advisory committee will be presented to the associate dean for graduate studies no later than the second semester of residence.
 The student’s major professor is responsible for helping the student formulate this plan.
 The plan should include designated members of the student’s doctoral committee, projected remedial and supporting course work, proposed dissertation projects, and tentative dates for the comprehensive and final examinations.

 - Language Requirement.
 Each DMA student must satisfy a foreign language requirement, and the one foreign language used to satisfy the requirement must be approved by the student’s advisory committee.
 Additional language work is required for voice students.
+The language requirement must be completed before students may take the comprehensive exam.
 Advanced competence in music technology may be approved as an alternative to the foreign language requirement.
 Appropriate courses and projects are prescribed by the college’s music technology faculty.
 International students whose native language is not English are exempt from the requirement.

 - Course Requirements.
 Students must take a minimum of 30 hours of course work, of which at least 18 hours are dissertation projects.
 Students take two doctoral topic classes (at the 6000 level), one each in musicology and music theory; prerequisites are stipulated by the theory and musicology faculties.
 Some areas require specific course work prior to or in conjunction with work on dissertation projects.
 In other instances students may be advised to take course work in preparation for the comprehensive examination.
 Applied music instruction may be elected for the duration of the residency requirement.